beatlabs/harvester/README.md

 - sync.Bool, allows for concurrent bool manipulation
 - sync.Secret, allows for concurrent secret manipulation.
 Secrets can only be strings

-For sensitive configuration (passwords, tokens etc.) that shouldn't be printed in log, you can use the `Secret` flavor of `sync` types.
+For sensitive configuration (passwords, tokens, etc.) that shouldn't be printed in log, you can use the `Secret` flavor of `sync` types.
 If one of these is selected, then at harvester log instead of the real value the text `***` will be displayed.

 `Harvester` has a seeding phase and an optional monitoring phase.